airwallex/airwallex-payment-android/GUIDE.md

 Before confirming the `PaymentIntent`, you must create a `PaymentIntent` on the server side, then return `PaymentIntent` to the client.

 > Merchant's server
 >1.
 To begin you will need to obtain an access token to allow you to reach all other API endpoints.
-Using your unique Client ID and API key (these can be generated within [Account settings > API keys](https://www.airwallex.com/app/settings/api)) you can call the Authentication API endpoint.
+Using your unique `Client ID` and `API key` (these can be generated within [Account settings > API keys](https://www.airwallex.com/app/settings/api)) you can call the Authentication API endpoint.
 On success, an access token will be granted.
 >
->2.
-Create customer(optional) allows you to save your customers' details, attach payment methods so you can quickly retrieve the supported payment methods as your customer checks out on your shopping site. [`/api/v1/pa/customers/create`](https://www.airwallex.com/docs/api#/Payment_Acceptance/Customers/_api_v1_pa_customers_create/post)
+>2. (optional) Create customer allows you to save your customers' details, attach payment methods so you can quickly retrieve the supported payment methods as your customer checks out on your shopping site. [`/api/v1/pa/customers/create`](https://www.airwallex.com/docs/api#/Payment_Acceptance/Customers/_api_v1_pa_customers_create/post)
 >
 >3.
 Finally, you need to create a `PaymentIntent` object on your own server via [`/api/v1/pa/payment_intents/create`](https://www.airwallex.com/docs/api#/Payment_Acceptance/Payment_Intents/_api_v1_pa_payment_intents_create/post) and pass it to your client